Contributing to the project

 - Absolutely no special characters in the file name, just plain a-z and 0-9 characters.
-Dashes are acceptable if really needed.
+Dashes and parentheses are acceptable if really needed.
 This means that characters such as commas, dots, exclamation points, apostrophes or others are not allowed in the file name (but you can put whatever you want in the meta tags)

 - You must provide the album art with a resolution of 1000×1000 pixels in both PNG and JPG format which must adhere to our template (more on that later).
 You must not embed the album art in the files.
 We’ll take care of that along with converting to FLAC CD and MP3 format.

 - • Your nickname (no real names)